app-generator/sample-django-extended-user-profile/README.md

 ## User Profile Feature

+This section describes the coding process for this feature that allows authenticated users to update their profiles.

+![Settings screenshot](https://raw.githubusercontent.com/app-generator/django-user-profile/master/media/django-dashboard-volt-screen-settings.png)

+<br />

 ### Settings

 In this section, the user can change profile information, including name, email, avatar, ... etc.
 To do this, we create a new app called `customers`, then create a model named `Profile` to store user information.

-![Settings screenshot](https://raw.githubusercontent.com/app-generator/django-user-profile/master/media/django-dashboard-volt-screen-settings.png)

-<br />

 ### The `customers` app: